 It’s difficult to accurately estimate total costs upfront.
 There are many unknown factors and analysis opportunities to consider before evidence collection and preliminary analysis.
 Carney Forensics strives to provide the best service in the most cost-effective manner.
 From the initial call through final reports or courtroom testimony, our experts work closely with each client to ensure they have the information they need to make good decisions and prioritize analysis opportunities and weigh costs against benefits throughout the investigation or matter.

-What are examples of digital evidence?
+What are examples of computer evidence?

 What do you charge for storage of evidence?